chyld/devops/platforms/ubuntu-18-04/readme.md

 * after installing miniconda to ~/.local/apps/miniconda3
 * cd lib/python3.6
 * chmod 500 site-packages
+* when opening vscode, remember to switch to the correct env, by clicking on bottom left icon

 ### optional switch control and command keys